Skip to footer content

 excelApp.ScreenUpdating = False

-' Open the Excel workbook by filename
+' Open the workbook by full file path

 workbook = workbooks.Open("C:\Data\SalesData.xlsx")